 Cloud-based software licenses are typically recommended for customers that are building a solution from scratch or when extending an existing on-site licensing solution.
 Moving from non-cloud to cloud can be problematic in certain situations.

-When online software licensing is done correctly, both sides of the equation benefit: the vendors are able to provide flexibility and convenient options for their customers, therefore increasing customer satisfaction and in turn gaining revenue, while the license purchasers (the customers) are able to buy licenses according to their exact needs and expectations.
+When licensing is done correctly, both sides of the equation benefit: the vendors are able to provide flexibility and convenient options for their customers, therefore increasing customer satisfaction and in turn gaining revenue, while the license purchasers (the customers) are able to buy licenses according to their exact needs and expectations.
 This means that they will no longer have to waste time and more importantly, resources including funds, on software licenses that aren’t used or aren’t used to the fullest.
 Online licensing gives both sides access to real-time data giving the ability to adjust licenses as needed.

 1. Take stock of your current licenses - Before diving into a new software license management system, understand your current situation and what is currently in your possession.
 You may find that many of your licenses aren’t being used as you believe, are entirely unnecessary or don’t meet your needs.